kuruczgabor/beyondPixels/README.md

 ## Features under development
 * Follows
-    - logged in users can follow and unfollow other users
+    - Logged in users can follow and unfollow other users
 * Profile Page
-    - surface where users can see all the photos and information from a specific user
+    - Surface where users can see all the photos and information from a specific user
 * Home Feed
-    - surface where logged in users can see the newest photos from their followed users
+    - Surface where logged in users can see the newest photos from their followed users
-* Photo Upload/Edit
+* Photo Upload / Edit
-    - errors in case of unsuccessful upload or edit
+    - Errors in case of unsuccessful upload or edit
-    - successful upload/edit message
+    - Successful upload/edit message
-    - redirecting to photo show page
+    - Redirecting to photo show page
-* Photo show page
+* Photo Show Page
-    - user information
+    - User information
-    - edit button
+    - Edit button

 ## Upcoming features:
 * Discover
-    - surface for all the photos of the site; non-registered users can also see the photos
+    - Surface for all the photos of the site
+    - Non-registered users can also see the photos
 * Likes
-    - users can like photos
+    - Users can like photos
 * Comments
-    - users can comment photos
+    - Users can comment photos
 * Tags
-    - users can add tags to photos
+    - Users can add tags to photos
 * Notifications
-    - users get notified of likes, follows, comments...
+    - Users get notified of likes, follows, comments...